 Note: When the Scaling Factor is 0, the values in the Size column determine symbol size in terms of X axis scale values.

 Available only when a column of worksheet values is selected to control symbol size.
 Enter a LabTalk expression to scale symbol size.
 The expression must return a double.

 There are three variables that are specific to this edit box and which can be used to build an expression: s is size column value (s[i]), s1 is the minimum value of the size column and s2 is the maximum.
 For example, to normalize values in the size column, enter (s-s1)/(s2-s1).

 Size based on

-The list for Size based on is only available when the symbol shape is circle.
+When the symbol shape is circle, an additional Size based on control is available.
 It defines how the size of circle symbols (i.e. the circle area) are determined by the value you selected or typed into the Size combo box.
 Three options are available:

 - Square: Circle area equals the area of the square (length * length), in which the length is defined by the Size combo box.